WWDC 2021: How to watch Apple's big iOS 15 event from home

-Last year, Apple announced a major change for its Mac computers, kicking off a transition from their being powered by Intel-made chips to being juiced by chips designed by Apple's in-house team.
+Last year, Apple announced a major change to its Mac computers, kicking off a transition in how they're powered from Intel-made chips to chips designed by Apple's in-house team.
 That group's been building chips to power iPhones and iPads for more than a decade, and now Apple says those chips are capable enough to power computers too.
 So far, the new computers powered by the new M1 chip have received positive reviews for their long battery life and cooler feel.
 Despite the initially positive reception, industry watchers are anxious to see how those chips will power more performance-heavy computers.
 Apple could also use the event to announce its next-gen M2 chips.

 Read more: WWDC 2021: Everything we know so far